EpsilonSolutions/netscaler-command-reference/docs/system/system-user/system-user.md

 <b>policyName</b>
 Name of the command policy to bind to the system user.

+<b>priority</b>
+Integer specifying the priority of the command policy.
+A lower number specifies a higher priority.
+Policies are evaluated in the order of their priority numbers.
+Minimum value: 0
+Maximum value: 999999999

+<b>partitionName</b>
+Name of the Partition to bind to the system user.

 ##unbind system user

-Unbinds a command policy from the system user.
+Unbinds a command policy or partition from the system user.

 ##Synopsys

-unbind system user &lt;userName> &lt;policyName>
+unbind system user &lt;userName> (&lt;policyName> | -partitionName &lt;string>)

 ##Arguments